tpbilton/GUSMap/README.md

 ### Tutorials:

-The best way to understand how to use GUSMap to construct linkage maps is to read through the [Introduction](http://htmlpreview.github.io/?https://github.com/tpbilton/GUSMap/blob/master/inst/doc/Introduction.html) Tutorial contained in the package.
+There are two different types of analysis possible in GUSMap, each with a tutorial explaining to use GUSMap to construct linkage maps.

+* A back-cross (BC) population.
+See the [BC Introduction](http://htmlpreview.github.io/?https://github.com/tpbilton/GUSMap/blob/master/inst/doc/Introduction_BC.html) tutorial.
+* A full-sib family.
+See the [FS Introduction](http://htmlpreview.github.io/?https://github.com/tpbilton/GUSMap/blob/master/inst/doc/Introduction_FS.html) tutorial.

 ### Development: